cnescatlab/sonar-icode-cnes-plugin/README.md

 SonarQube plugin for the code analysis tool: i-Code CNES.

 SonarQube is an open platform to manage code quality.
-This plugin adds the ability to import i-Code results for Fortran (77 & 90) & Shell.
+This plugin adds the ability to check Fortran (77 & 90) & Shell with i-Code or import pre-existing results of i-Code.

 This plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.